PrefectHQ/prefect/docs/concepts/deployments-ux.md

         stream_output: False
 ```

-Below is an example that retrieves an access token from a 3rd party keyvault and uses it for a private clone step:
+Below is an example that retrieves an access token from a 3rd party Key Vault and uses it in a private clone step:

 ```yaml
 pull: